Canha's four-hit game helps A's top Giants 9-2 in 10 - Philly

 Mengden struck out three and gave up one run, three hits and a walk.
 He threw 54 pitches.

-The Giants trailed 2-1 when Andrew McCutchen doubled to right with one out off A's reliever Blake Treinen.
-He was pinch-run for by Gorkys Hernandez, who took third and scored on two wild pitches by Treinen.
+The Giants trailed 2-1 when Andrew McCutchen doubled with one out off A's reliever Blake Treinen.
+Pinch-runner Gorkys Hernandez scored on two wild pitches by Treinen.

-Canha hit his fourth home run of the spring off Derek Holland in the fifth.
-Canha also had a double in the third.
+Canha doubled in the third and hit his fourth home run of the spring off Derek Holland in the fifth.

 The A's trailed 1-0 when Chapman hit his second homer of the spring in the second inning.